KAI-KAI FARM CSA SHARE AGREEMENT

 Section 4.
 Refunds

 Sometimes our share buyers must re-locate, or for other reasons, they choose not to continue receiving produce from Kai-Kai Farm.
 They may want some of their share refunded, so we have a simple solution.
-Your no-questionsasked refund is calculated as follows: The price per box you pay for received produce will be based upon the price list at time of purchase.
-Since the minimum share purchase is 4 boxes #1-#4 are charged $36.75 each.
-Boxes 5-20 are charged at the prevailing rate.
-We add a $10 administrative charge.
-For example, if you purchased 20 boxes and only received 3 we would charge you $36.75 x 3 plus $10.
-Thus Amount Paid $624 less $120.25 = $503.75 refund.
+Your no-questions-asked refund is calculated as follows: There is a $10 administrative charge.
+Due to discounts your refund amount is based upon the actual number of CSA boxes received.

 Section 5.
 Communicating with Us